 The Museum’s artist oral history collection is available to be viewed in the Library.

 Donation offers of books relating to the Library’s collecting scope are welcome.
 However, due to limited space, the Collections Committee is selective about what is accepted.
 They will evaluate all potential donations to the Library and decide whether to accept any potential donations.
 Gifts to the Library may be tax deductible.
 Please see the Librarian for further information.

 Photocopying is available for library users at a nominal charge.
 The Library staff will be happy to make copies for you.
 Materials that are at risk of damage because of their fragile condition may not be photocopied.
 Federal copyright law places certain restrictions on photocopying.
 The Booth Western Art Museum assumes no responsibility for copyright infringement by individual library users.
 Internet access may be available for library visitors for general research.

 To submit a question to the librarian, please include the following information: name, email address, telephone, and the question.
 Please note any sources you have already tried, what types of materials you are looking for and the kind of project you are doing.
 Submit your question to email@example.com.

 We will get back to you within two working days with either an answer to your question or a request for clarification.
-If you need more immediate assistance, please call 770-387-1300 and ask for Liz Gentry, Librarian.
+If you need more immediate assistance, please call 770-387-1300 and ask for Marion Hudson, Librarian.